Quantitative stability for the Brascamp-Lieb inequality and moment measures: Acknowledgments

 \section{Acknowledgments}

-During the final preparation steps of the present work we have discovered that other colleagues were working on similar questions on the stability of moment measures~\cite{bonnet2026semidiscrete}, but with a particular focus on semi-discrete approximations and applications in Kähler—Ricci solitons.
-We wish to thank them, specially Guillaume Bonnet, for clarifying discussions.
+During the final preparation steps of the present work we have discovered that other colleagues were simultaneously working on similar questions on the stability of moment measures~\cite{bonnet2026semidiscrete}, obtaining results similar to ours in terms of stability in the specific case of the moment measure problem, but with a particular focus on semi-discrete approximations and applications in Kähler—Ricci solitons.
+We wish to thank them, specially Guillaume Bonnet, for clarifying discussions and sharing their beautiful preliminary results with us.

 The first author wishes to thank Quentin Mérigot and Filippo Santambrogio for stimulating discussions about moment measures.
 He also warmly thanks the support of the Lagrange Mathematical and Computational Research Center.
+Finally, both authors would like to thank Alessio Figalli and Károly Böröczky for insightful comments and suggestions on preliminary versions of this work.